 Slideshows can be shared as a link, embedded in a webpage like here, or shared as a downloadable mobile app which would be a great option for wedding or event photographers.

 It turns out, I’m quite happy to have a separate website/blog from my SmugMug photo portfolio.
 It was easy enough to set up SmugMug as a subdomain on my website.
 Although, I could definitely see how a more casual blogger or photographer might want to have those tools wrapped up in one.
-If that’s your case, Zenfolio might be worth taking a look at.
-It would be nice if they could roll out this feature.
+If that’s your case, definitely check out zenfolio.com.
+It would be nice if Smugmug could roll out this feature.